lvyv/spokenEnglish/README.md

-zjl add a line in the file.
+zjl add a line in the file.zji move 。